awez/amirrajan.github.com/recruiters/index.md

 from the ones that are genuinely interested in building a relationship with me.

 We both have our hands full with work, family, and life.
 Time is precious.
 Given this, I'm sure you can empathize with this next statement:

-_If I get another message from you that doesn't take into consideration the list above, I'll black list you and report you as spam/junk.
+_If you spent even a single minute searching online to see if I had a blog, you would have found this page, and may not have wasted your own time sending me one of your templated emails.
+If I get another message from you that doesn't take into consideration the list above, I'll just mark you as spam/junk.
 Don't waste my time and I won't waste yours._

 Sincerely,